What Unit Is Used To Measure Weighted Average Atomic Mass

 Isotopes and Their Role

-• Definition of Isotopes: For example, carbon exists as isotopes carbon-12 (12C), carbon-13 (13C), and carbon-14 (14C).
+• Definition of Isotopes: Here's one way to look at it: carbon exists as isotopes carbon-12 (12C), carbon-13 (13C), and carbon-14 (14C).
 All carbon atoms have 6 protons, but they have 6, 7, and 8 neutrons, respectively.

 • Impact on Atomic Mass: Because elements can have multiple isotopes, the atomic mass listed on the periodic table is a weighted average of the masses of all the element's isotopes.